-Aim of the work: diagnosis of liver metastases is of essential importance in the staging of patients with a known primary tumor.
-So, the present study aimed to evaluate role of DWI in diagnosis of liver metastasis.
+Background: diagnosis of liver metastases is of essential importance in the staging of patients with a known primary tumor.
+Aim of the work: The study aimed to evaluate role of DWI in diagnosis of liver metastasis.
 Patients and methods: twenty patients were included in this study.
 The cases were evaluated over 6 months at Ain Shams University Hospital with a 1.5 Tesla Phillips (MR System Achieva) whole body imager.
-Results: in the sample of the study which was composed of 20 patients, there were two patients who presented with negative lesion in DW MRI with sensitivity 100%, specificity 90% and accuracy 95%.
-Conclusion: DWI alone performed equally well as Gd-MRI in the diagnosis of liver metastases.
-In cases where gadolinium injection was not allowed, dynamic contrast-enhanced imaging can be replaced by a protocol based on unenhanced T1- and T2-weighted imaging combined with DWI.
+Results: in the sample of the study which was composed of 20 patients there were two patients who presented with negative lesion in DW MRI with sensitivity 100%, specificity 90% and accuracy 95%.

-Recommendations: further studies on larger scale of patients are needed to confirm the results of the study.
+Conclusion: DWI alone performs equally well as Gd-MRI in the diagnosis of liver metastases.
+In cases where gadolinium injection is not allowed, dynamic contrast-enhanced imaging can be replaced by a protocol based on unenhanced T1- and T2-weighted imaging combined with DWI.
+Recommendations: Further studies on larger scale of patients are needed to confirm the results of the study.
 Keywords: diffusion, weighted MRI imaging, liver metastasis.